Best Black Friday 2018 PlayStation 4 deals in the UK

 Keen to get gaming on Sony’s latest console?
 Then you’re in luck – Black Friday is set to bring mega discounts on the PlayStation 4.

-Famous for their technology deals, both Black Friday and Cyber Monday will see online retailers slashing prices and offering deals on the games console.
+Famous for their technology deals, both Black Friday and Cyber Monday will see online retailers slashing prices and offering deals on consoles and games packages – and there are plenty live already below…

 Here’s everything you need to know…